datocms/vue-datocms/README.md

 Please consult the [datocms-listen package documentation](https://www.npmjs.com/package/datocms-listen) to learn more about how to configure `subscribeToQuery`.

 In Vue.js v2, the subscription can be created inside of the [`mounted`](https://vuejs.org/v2/api/#mounted) lifecycle method.
 Please refer to the [query-subscription example](./examples/query-subscription/src/App.vue#L47) for a sample implementation.

+In Vue.js v3, `subscribeToQuery` can be used to implement a custom hook.
+Please take a look at the [React.js one](https://github.com/datocms/react-datocms/blob/master/src/useQuerySubscription/index.ts) for a sample implementation.

 ## Progressive/responsive image